alvarotroya/zap/README.md

 ## Acknowledgments

 - Inspired by the need for a more efficient way to browse movies.
-- Thanks to IMDb for providing a vast database of film data.

 For any questions or feedback, please open an issue in the GitHub repository!
 Enjoy browsing with Zap!